rrDumpTruck/Obsidian.Vault/Player Character Info.md

 sticker: emoji//1f4a5
 ---
 <span style="color:#ff0000">Sazen Bhamar</span> ||| @Badmeis Foundry PW: 223456789
+Pathfinder Sorcerer

+Witnessed the Herald
-Pathfinder Sorcerer who witnessed the herald on one of his jobs for a crime group called the Consortium, by which he was adopted when he was 13.
+	On one of his jobs for a crime group called the Consortium, by which he was adopted when he was 13.
 When he witnessed the herald he lost his vision.

 ---
 <span style="color:#ff0000">Illayra</span> ||| @Nebulousmatt Foundry PW: (old)323456789 > f